Shakespeare’s Italy I:

 For six glorious weeks, we’ll explore Shakespeare’s northern Italian plays and the places and culture that inspired them.
 Together, we’ll discover why these texts are so important and influential, even 400 years later, and how Shakespeare—a man who supposedly never set foot in Italy—came to write so many works set in that country, with such peculiarly accurate descriptions.
 Whether you’re a Shakespeare aficionado or a novice, whether you love him or fear him, this class is for you.
 We’ll walk you through everything you need to understand these plays, to unlock the secrets of Shakespeare and see what all the fuss is about.
 We’ll even send you all the books you need.
 Trust us—it’s worth it!

-Class Schedule (subject to change)
+(subject to change)

-Tuesday, August 25: The Renaissance in Italy and England
+Week 1: The Renaissance in Italy and England

-Tuesday, September 8: Romeo and Juliet
+Week 3: Romeo and Juliet

-Tuesday, September 22: The Merchant of Venice
+Week 5: The Merchant of Venice and Othello

-Tuesday, September 29: The Places of Shakespeare’s Italy
+Week 6: The places of Shakespeare’s Italy

 Travel Itinerary